MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/windows-defender-antivirus-in-windows-10.md

 - [Windows Defender Advanced Threat Protection (Windows Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Alongside traditional security measures, we also provide next-gen protection.
-Next-gen protection uses machine learning and the cloud to keep your servers and personal devices safe.
+We provide next-gen protection alongside more traditional security measures.
+Our next-gen protection uses machine learning and the cloud to keep your servers and personal devices safe.

-Next-gen security services include:
+Next-gen protection services include:

-- [Always-on scanning](configure-real-time-protection-windows-defender-antivirus.md), also known as "real-time protection", for advanced file and process behavior monitoring, and other heuristics
+- [Always-on scanning](configure-real-time-protection-windows-defender-antivirus.md), also known as "real-time protection", for advanced file and process behavior monitoring
 - [Cloud-based delivery](utilize-microsoft-cloud-protection-windows-defender-antivirus.md) for near-instant detection and blocking of new and emerging threats
-- [Dedicated protection updates](manage-updates-baselines-windows-defender-antivirus.md) powered by machine-learning, human and automated big-data analysis, and in-depth threat resistance research
+- [Dedicated protection updates](manage-updates-baselines-windows-defender-antivirus.md) powered by machine-learning, big-data analysis, and in-depth threat resistance research

 We've also pumped up our endpoint security for Windows 10.